niaid/moleculer-netsparker-cloud/README.md

 # Moleculer Netsparker Mixin

 Moleculer mixin for consuming Netsparker Cloud services.
-This mixin will provide a Moleculer microservice with a configured API client available on the service object at `this.netsparkAdapter`.
+This mixin will provide a Moleculer microservice with a configured API client available on the service object at `this.netsparkerAdapter`.

 ## Features

   - autowired Netsparker Cloud API client configured using service settings
-  - adapater typings allow for simple consumption of API
+  - adapter typings allow for simple consumption of API
   - Development documentation: https://niaid.github.io/moleculer-netsparker-cloud/

 ## Install